-NIG-GS is the system to enroll in the 5-year Ph.D. program with university recommendation for Japanese government scholarship (MEXT scholarship).
+NIG-GS is the system to enroll in the 5-year Ph.D. program with financial support.

-You should apply to this NIG-GS only if our SOKENDAI Department of Genetics General Program is your top choice for graduate studies, and if you will be available to visit NIG from January 25 – February 2, 2019 to learn about our program.
+You should apply to NIG-GS only if the Department of Genetics, SOKENDAI is your first-choice for graduate studies, and if you will be available to visit NIG from January 25 – February 2, 2019 to learn about our program.
 (Travel expenses for this visit will be supported.)
 NIG-GS combines and replaces the previous systems – IGP and EA-MEXT – which were employed until the 2017 enrollment cycle.

-In the process, we invite a few applicants to the Department of Genetics/NIG from January 26 to February 3, 2018.
-These applicants will take the exam on-site (Mishima, Japan) on January 31 and February 1.
-Preliminary admission and scholarship announcements of this process will be mailed by February 17.
-The applicants who are offered MEXT scholarship must make decision for the enrollment by the end of February.
+We will invite selected candidates to visit the Department of Genetics/NIG (Mishima, Japan) from January 25 to February 2, 2019.
+The invitees will take the on-site exam on January 30 and January 31.
+Preliminary admission and scholarship announcements will be notified via e-mail by February 15.
+Applicants who have received an offer must make a decision regarding enrollment by the end of February.

-Acceptance rates will be strongly dependent on the applicant pools.
-In the previous EA-MEXT selection (which is a former selection process), there were 22 applicants, 6 were invited, and 4 were accepted.
-The MEXT scholarship was awarded for top 3 candidates.
+Acceptance rates strongly depend on the applicant pools.
+In the previous NIG-GS selection there were 24 applicants, 7 were invited, and 6 were accepted.
+The MEXT scholarship was awarded for the top 3 candidates.

-Students are eligible for supplemental funding for research expenses, travel, etc. Such funds are allocated and announced on a year-by-year basis.
-All international graduate students are provided free Japanese lessons (usually two hours/month).
-English is the working language for education and research at Department of Genetics/NIG but some knowledge of basic Japanese can be useful in daily life.
+Students are eligible for supplemental funding for research activities.
+Such funds are allocated and announced on a year-by-year basis.
+All international graduate students are provided with free Japanese lessons (usually two hours/month).
+English is the working language for education and research at the Department of Genetics/NIG but some knowledge of basic Japanese can be useful in daily life.

-The NIG administration has a number of staff that are fluent in English.
-We also have an English Help Desk that can assist with visas, medical issues, and other aspects of initial setup.
+The NIG administration office has some staff who are fluent in English.
+We also have an English Help Desk that can help with visa and medical issues, and assist in other aspects of the initial settling in period.
 International graduate students receive assistance in finding housing.